SquadFM/Squad-Field-Manual/README.md

 * G2G - Got to go
 * GG - Good Game
 * GJ - Good job
-* GL - Grenade Launcher
+* GL - Grenade Launcher, a term for the grenadier role with that weapon.
 * GL - Good luck
 * GLHF - Good Luck, Have Fun
 * Good Splash - Good Mortar/Rocket Rounds.
 This means the mortar rounds were on target and inflicted enemy damage.